LorenzoCorbella74/luce.js/README.md

 - [x] Event bus: ```.emit()```, ```.on()``` to subscribe and ```.off()``` to unsubscribe

 ### TODO
-- [ ] Run function during bootstrap to load configurations, service inizialisation etc
+- [ ] Run function during bootstrap to load configurations, service inizialisations etc
 - [ ] queue for multiple data changes triggering only one rerendering of the specific component
 - [ ] Global Error handler and error messages